bioinformatics-core-shared-training/nextflow_september_2021/part_1.md

 >
 > * Re-run the pipeline with the additional *executor* configuration given above and look at the timeline report
 >
-> * What change do you see in the way in which Nextflow has run the jobs?
+> * What change do you see in the way that Nextflow has run the jobs?

 Another aspect of a process that we might want to manage is its memory requirement.
 Let's say we expect the `find_junction_spanning_reads` process to